More than Meets the Eye

 We kick off our first day with a walking tour of the Ginza, Marunouchi and Nihonbashi areas, exploring topical buildings such as the Ichigokan and Kitte, recent urban developments exemplified by Coredo, and contemporary art galleries such as Shiseido Gallery.
 Considering the interplay of contemporary and historical commerce and culture, we will explore recent and ongoing restoration of traditional areas, beautiful examples of adaptive re-use, and modern marketing, Japan-style.

-Remainder of the day at leisure.
+The rest of the afternoon and evening is at leisure.

 Benesse Art Site